xRmg/rustOver/README.md

 # Usage
 <pre>
+rustOver.

+Pushover client in rust.
+Create a pushover application in your Pushover Dashboard, grab the token and user token and send a message.
+Take a look at -h for extra options

+Usage:
-rustover -t  &lt;token &gt; -u  &lt;user &gt; -m  &lt;message &gt;
+    rustOver  &lt;token &gt;  &lt;user-token &gt;  &lt;message &gt; [options]
--t  &lt;token &gt;              - (Required) Pushover Api token (30 characters) -u  &lt;user_key &gt;           - (Required) Pushover user/group key of your user (30 characters)
--m  &lt;message &gt;            - (Required) the message to be send.
+    rustOver (-h | --help)

+Options
+  --title= &lt;title &gt;          Title of the message, otherwise the App name is used.
--device  &lt;devices &gt;       - user's device name to send the message directly to (multiple devices may be separated by a comma)
+  --devices= &lt;devices &gt;      List of devices to send the message to, seperated by comma.
--title  &lt;title &gt;          - message's title, otherwise your app name is used -url  &lt;url &gt;              - supplementary URL to show with your message -url_title  &lt;title &gt;      - a title for your supplementary URL, otherwise just the URL is shown -priority  &lt;n &gt;           - -2 to generate no notification/alert,
+  --url= &lt;url &gt;              Supplementary url to show with your message.
+  --url-title= &lt;url_title &gt;  A title for your supplementary URL, otherwise just the url is shown.
-                          -1 to always send as a quiet notification, 1 to display as high-priority and bypass the user's quiet hours 2 to also require confirmation from the user -timestamp  &lt;t_unix &gt;     - Unix timestamp of your message's date and time to display to the user.
--sound  &lt;sound_name &gt;     - the name of one of the sounds supported by device -use-html               - this will allow html to be posted in the message.
+  --priority= &lt;n &gt;           Priority of the message -2..2 (low..high).
+  --timestamp= &lt;unix_t &gt;     Unix timestamp to be added to the message.
+  --sound= &lt;sound &gt;          Sound to be played on receiving the message.
+  --use-html               Enable the usage of HTML in Message.
+  -h --help     Show this screen.
+  -v            Verbose mode
 </pre>

 #License